Laxminayanan/MathEscapeRoomEvent/README.md

 - Time Constraint: Teams must return with the correct treasure number within 15 minutes or face elimination.
 - Digital Challenge: Qualifying teams proceed to a computer station where they:

-Enter their credentials
+Enter their credentials Like:
-Input the found treasure number
+- Entering the founded treasure number
-Access a unique set of math problems tied to their treasure number Solve the problems while the system tracks time and responses
+- Access of a unique set of math problems tied to their treasure number
+- Solve the problems while the system tracks time and responses

 Results: Upon completion, the system: